Do I really need bonds in my portfolio?

 Or cancel the cable.
 Remember, TV’s job is to sell eyeballs advertising, and literally, there is nothing meaningful you might learn about investing or the stock market on TV.

 Or stop talking to other people about hot stock tips.
-For example, change the subject if a friend mentions bitcoin or blockchain (or Blockbuster).
+For example, change the subject if a friend mentions Bitcoin, blockchain (or Blockbuster).
 Your friend is going to lose money.

 You are going to lose your password.